bluelabsio/records-mover/README.md

 * Databases, including using native high-speed methods of import/export of bulk data.
-Redshift, Vertica and PostgreSQL are well-supported, with some support for BigQuery.
+Redshift, Vertica and PostgreSQL are well-supported, with some support for BigQuery and MySQL.
 * CSV files
 * Parquet files (initial support)
 * Google Sheets